Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Admire the town’s beautifully preserved wooden inns, illuminated by gas lanterns, and enjoy the serene atmosphere as you stroll along the riverside walkways.

-Indulge in a stay at one of the town’s traditional ryokan and experience the warmth and hospitality of this timeless retreat.
+You can stay at one of the town’s traditional ryokans and experience the warmth and hospitality of this timeless retreat.

 Dewa Sanzan